Webster Geneva Campus

-Webster University Geneva is the Swiss campus of Webster University based in St. Louis, Missouri, USA.
+Webster Geneva Campus is the Swiss campus of Webster University based in St. Louis, Missouri, United States.
 Founded in 1979, it is officially registered in Switzerland under Fondation Webster (English - Webster Foundation), the IDE number is CHE-107.950.280.
 Webster University Geneva was the university's first international campus and currently has approximately 420 students from 90 countries (220 undergraduate, 115 graduate students, and 85 Study Abroad).
 Webster University operates as an independent, non-denominational university with nearly 100 campus locations around the world.

-See List of Webster University Campuses.
+Dr. Ryan Guffey has been the Director of Webster University Geneva since August 2021, when he also became the Director General for Global Campuses.

 History

-Webster University Geneva was founded in 1978.
+Webster Geneva Campus was founded in 1978.
 From 1978 to 1983, the university was housed in the John Knox Center in Grand-Saconnex.
 In 1983 the university moved to its current location, which at the time included a large house (the current administration building) and 24’000 sq/m of land.
 Webster University Geneva rented the Bellevue Campus property for three years before obtaining the purchasing permit from the Swiss Government in 1986.
 After rezoning the land, the campus began the construction of two, three-floor buildings measuring 225 square meters each.
 The buildings now hold the campus's main classrooms, library, cafeteria, some academic offices, and a recording studio, as well as computer, media, and photography labs.
 The university then added another building for freshman campus housing, which holds additional classrooms and student services offices, as well as a student lounge and fitness room.
 Since 2009, Webster University has also rented a residence (Les Berges du Rhône) for student housing.
 This residence is located in the center of Geneva along the Rhône river.